+There are many types of condoms.
 Don’t use a condom that seems brittle or sticky – throw it out and use another one.

 Use condoms made out of latex or polyurethane if you’re allergic to latex.

-Tear the condom packet open with your hands your not teeth, to make sure you don’t tear the condom.
+Tear the condom packet open with your hands, not your teeth, to make sure you don’t tear the condom.

 You can also purchase condoms online at Lovetreats.
 Want to know more about various types of condoms?
 Join our discussion forum to have your questions answered or connect to us via Facebook.

 Read here: https:/